-Starting up the inverter:
+Starting up the inverter

-- 1. If equipped, turn on (close) the DC breaker between the battery bank and inverter first.
-Turn on the BAT breaker located in the cable box of the inverter and then power on the battery system. - 2.
+- 1. If using an external DC breaker between the battery bank and the inverter, turn it on.
+If not, turn on the BAT breaker located in the cable box of the inverter and then power on the battery system one battery at a time. - 2.
 Make sure the PV voltages of the strings are within operating parameters (over 140V).
-Turn on (close) the PV isolator switches between the inverter and array, and then turn on the switch on the side of the inverter. - 3.
-Make sure Steps 1 and 2 are running properly before turning on the grid power breaker. - 4.
+Turn on the PV isolator switches between the inverter and array, and then turn on the switch on the side of the inverter. - 3.
+Make sure Steps 1 and 2 are running properly and then turn on the grid power breaker. - 4.
 Power on the load breakers in the load panel.